Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Padres

 Lourdes Gurriel Jr. vs. Padres Preview, Player Prop Bets - August 19

-The Arizona Diamondbacks, including Lourdes Gurriel Jr. (hitting .306 in his past 10 games, with two doubles, a home run, two walks and four RBI), take on starting pitcher Matt Waldron and the San Diego Padres at PETCO Park, Saturday at 3:10 PM ET.
+The Arizona Diamondbacks and Lourdes Gurriel Jr. (.361 slugging percentage over his past 10 games, including one homer), take on starter Yu Darvish and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Padres.
+In his most recent game he had a one-hit showing (1-for-4) against the Padres.

 Lourdes Gurriel Jr. Game Info & Props vs. the Padres